zbirobin/robust-journey-planner/README.md

 # Robust Journey Planning

+*By Robin Zbinden, Nicolas d'Argenlieu, Olivier Lam and Stanislas Jouven.*

 This project was realized as a final project of the EPFL class: Lab in Data Sciences (COM-490).
 The goal was to build a robust journey planner taking into accound the delays of  public transports and therefore proposing to the users differents routes, each with an associated value estimating the probability to miss none public transport.
 The project was rewarded with the grade of 5.75/6.

 The video presenting this robust journey planner is available on: https://youtu.be/ek1jMLtqC48